-Mirova carries out due diligence processes on each selected issuers which aims at identifying and assessing that each company contributes to the achievement of one or more SDGs through their products and services and/or their processes while having no significant negative impact on other UN SDGs.
+Mirova carries out due diligence processes on each selected asset which aims at identifying and assessing that each asset contributes to the achievement of one or more SDGs while having no significant negative impact on other UN SDGs.

-To begin with, the Sustainability Research team gathers information on the company's business model, processes and practices and may engage in direct discussion with the company representatives in order to identify the most significant sustainability issues a company is facing, both from a positive angle (potential to generate positive impact) and a negative angle (risk of obstructing the achievement of the SDGs).
+To begin with, the Sustainability Research team gathers information on the issuer's business model and may engage in direct discussion with the issuer representatives in order to identify the most significant sustainability issues, both from a positive angle (potential to generate positive impact) and a negative angle (risk of obstructing the achievement of the SDGs).